hughobrien/psu-constitution/README.md

 4. Represent the Union’s members on the University’s Governing Authority, Academic Council and other boards and committees of the University as required.

-5. Be the first spokesperson of the Union and be responsible for the co-ordination of all Union activities.
+5. Be the first spokesperson of the Union and be responsible for the coordination of all Union activities.
 They may, with the consent of the Executive Committee, form sub-committees, which may include any full members of the Union, for this purpose.

 6. Train their replacement for a period of two weeks during the changeover.